aurowallet/docs/reference/api-reference/methods/mina_signmessage.md

     "scalar": "5638584219029837254561020594864591092072844530049610703222272818700774330907"
   },
   "publicKey": "B62qr2zNMypNKXmzMYSVotChTBRfXzHRtshvbuEjAQZLq6aEa8RxLyD",
   "data": "Click \"Sign\" to sign in.
-No password needed!\n\nThis request will not trigger a blockchain transaction or cost any gas fees.\n\nI accept the Auro Test zKApp Terms of Service: http://localhost:3000/\n\naddress: \niat: 1699294808439"
+No password needed!\n\nThis request will not trigger a blockchain transaction or cost any gas fees.\n\nI accept the Auro Test zkApp Terms of Service: http://localhost:3000/\n\naddress: \niat: 1699294808439"
 }

 // can not get connect address